omarbelkady/ReactJS/Hooks/README.md

 - useMemo is the process of using Memoization
 - Memoization is an optimization utility where I pass a complex function in order for it to be memoized
 - When using memoization the result is remembered whenever I pass in the same parameters in the future
+- Memoizing a computed value based on expensive calculations in a data-intensive app.

 ##### Without memoization
 ```js